APA-Accredited Internship In Professional Psychology

 Weekly supervision is comprised of a minimum of 2 hours of individual supervision, 1 hour of cohort supervision, 1 hour of supervision of supervision, and 30 minutes of group therapy supervision per group.
 Interns may also receive additional case supervision, outreach supervision, rotation supervision, or intern project supervision by a staff member other than their primary supervisor.

-Weekly seminars focus on clinical, multicultural, assessment and professional issues.
+Weekly seminars focus on clinical, multicultural, and professional issues.
 As well, interns attend local seminars/networking events for psychology interns sponsored by CHATS (Council of Houston Area Training Sites) 6 times per year.

 An additional 3 hours per week are provided for paperwork and administrative responsibilities, intern project, case review, preparation time, research, professional development, or other duties as assigned.